Lupita Infante

-Lupita Infante Esparza is an American singer-songwriter.
+Lupita Infante Esparza is a Mexican-American singer-songwriter.
 She sings traditional mariachi, norteño, and ranchera music.
 Her work blends classic Mexican musical traditions with a contemporary perspective.
 Infante's debut studio album "La Serenata" (2019) was nominated for a Grammy Award for Best Regional Mexican Music Album (including Tejano).
 In 2020, her song "Dejaré" was nominated for a Latin Grammy Award.
 In 2025, her song "¿Seguimos o No?" was nominated for a Latin Grammy Award.
 Infante advocates for women's empowerment through her music.

 Early life

 Lupita Infante Esparza is the daughter of Marisol Esparza and actor Pedro Infante Torrentera.
 Her paternal grandparents are Mexican performers Lupita Torrentera and Pedro Infante.
 Infante's mother moved to the United States from Zacatecas when she was 16.
 Infante was raised in a working class family in Downey, California.
 While in college, Infante worked at a senior and community center where she would sometimes sing.
 She completed a degree in ethnomusicology at University of California, Los Angeles, in 2017.
 To pay for school, Infante was a driver for Uber and Lyft and worked as a music teacher.